-Henoch-Sch?nlein purpura (pronounced: heh-nok shoon-line purr-puh-ruh) — usually just called HSP — is a condition that causes small blood vessels, or capillaries, to become swollen and irritated.
+Henoch-Schönlein purpura (HEH-nok SHOON-line PURR-puh-ruh) — usually just called HSP — is a condition that causes small blood vessels, to become swollen and irritated.
 This inflammation, called vasculitis, usually occurs in the skin, intestines, and kidneys.
 Inflamed blood vessels in the skin can leak red blood cells, causing a characteristic rash called purpura.
 Vessels in the intestines and kidneys also can swell and leak.

-The disorder was named after two German physicians, Eduard Henoch and Johann Sch?nlein, who first described the disease in the 1800s.
+The disorder was named after two German physicians, Eduard Henoch and Johann Schönlein, who first described the disease in the 1800s.
 Sometimes it's also called allergic purpura or anaphylactoid purpura.

 Although no one really knows what causes HSP, doctors do know that it occurs when the body's immune system doesn't function as it should.
-A protein called immunoglobulin A (IgA) is deposited into the blood vessels and sets off an immune reaction.
+A protein called immunoglobulin A (IgA), a type of antibody, is deposited into the blood vessels and seems to be connected to their inflammation.

-In most cases, HSP occurs after a child has had a bacterial or viral infection of the upper respiratory tract (sinuses, throat, or lungs).
-But certain medicines, food reactions, insect bites, and vaccinations also may cause it.
+It is unclear why this immune reaction occurs, but in many cases, it seems to be triggered by a bacterial or viral infection of the upper respiratory tract (sinuses, throat, or lungs).
+Although less common, other triggers have been identified, such as certain medicines, food reactions, insect bites, and vaccinations.

 HSP cannot be passed from one person to another.